-We have outstanding letters of credit, performance and surety bonds of \$13.0 million and \$7.7 million at March 31, 2015 and December 31, 2014, respectively, related to our obligations for site improvements at various projects.
-Management does not believe that draws upon these bonds, if any, will have a material effect on our consolidated financial position, results of operations, or cash flows.
+We have outstanding letters of credit and performance and surety bonds totaling \$17.3 million (including \$3.7 million under our revolving credit facility) and \$7.7 million at June 30, 2015 and December 31, 2014, respectively, related to our obligations for site improvements at various projects.
+Management does not believe that draws upon the letters of credit or bonds, if any, will have a material effect on our consolidated financial position, results of operations, or cash flows.